naobservatory/p2ra/model.md

 The `stats` module uses the [Stan](https://mc-stan.org/) statistical programming language to define a Bayesian model of viral prevalences and metagenomic sequencing read counts.
 Our objective is to estimate a coefficient that connects estimates of the prevalence of a viral clade to the number of metagenomic reads assigned to that clade across a set of samples.

+The model is a work in progress.
+The goal so far has been to have something that is a reasonable representation of the problem that we can feed our various data sources into.
+Now that we have data and working glue code, we will work to assess and improve the model.

 Here is the Stan code.
 In the following section, we will explain each component.
 If you are not familiar with Stan, you may skip to the Data section.